Marijuana Resources for Parents

-Parents are the primary influence on adolescent behavior, even if it may not always seem that way.
+The good news is that parents are the primary influence on adolescent behavior -- even if it may not always seem that way.
 Here are some resources that can help parents discuss the use of marijuana with their children.

 National Institute on Drug Abuse (NIDA)'s Marijuana site.